Scalable symmetric Tucker tensor decomposition: Convergence analysis

 \subsection{Convergence to second-order critical points}

-We study second-order criticality when the step size is constant. \cref{2nd convergence} relies on the center-stable manifold theorem \cite{S87}, which we recall in \cref{cs}.
-It describes the local structure of a smooth local diffeomorphism around a fixed point.
+We establish \cref{2nd convergence} regarding second-order criticality when the step size is constant.
+The proof relies on the center-stable manifold theorem \cite{S87}, which is recalled in \cref{cs}.
+It characterizes the local structure of a smooth local diffeomorphism around a fixed point.